luislobo/sails-hook-waterline-safe-criteria/README.md

 **Key points**
 - Secure by default: once installed the guard is active unless you explicitly disable it.
-- Per-model overrides let you keep legacy behaviour where needed.
+- Per-model overrides let you keep legacy behavior where needed.
 - Per-query bypass is available by including `meta: { allowUndefinedWhere: true }` alongside your criteria.

 ## Why this hook exists